sunryze-git/guides/SteamXPGuide.md

 - .NET and MSVC++ installed

 ## Install Steam
 **DO NOT** use the Steam installer from the main webpage.
-I have found this installer to be unreliable.
+I have found the default installer to be unreliable.
 It is best to install the latest compatible version for Windows 7 accessible [here](https://archive.org/details/steam_12-31-2023).

 ## ProxHTTPSProxy
 After Steam is installed, you need to install [ProxHTTPSProxy.](https://storage.levelleap.com/nina/clients/msnp/tools/ProxHTTPSProxy_Setup.exe).
 It is needed to fix issues with Steam network connectivity.